-Sadly PAWS does not have the resources to run a rescue or re-homing centre and the situation of abandoned dogs is very distressing for both PAWS vet teams and for tourists.
-We urge everyone on Paxos to please bring their dogs to the clinic to be neutered, so as to prevent the continuation of this desperate state of affairs.
+Sadly PAWS does not have the resources to run a rescue or re-homing centre and the situation of abandoned dogs continues to be very distressing for both PAWS vet teams and for tourists.
+We urge everyone on Paxos to take advantage of the Dog Neutering Voucher Scheme and please take their dogs to the Paxos vet clinic of the Fontana vet clinic to be neutered, so as to prevent the continuation of this desperate state of affairs.

 Freddie: July 2017

 Emily Hughes contacted PAWS earlier this year about volunteering at the PAWS clinic in Paxos during the summer holidays.
 A week of work experience was arranged at the clinic from July 11th – 15th working with Nefeli Damigou and volunteer vet nurse Kim Pearce.
 Emily was very hard working and caring and was a great asset to the team.

 During her stay several puppies were abandoned near a rubbish dump and the PAWS team went to their rescue.
 Emily fell in love with 'Freddie' and he is now living happily back in the beautiful Yorkshire Dales with Emily and her family.

 Good News for Bella: March 2017

 Bella, a white Labrador cross was found in a pitiful state and rescued in December 2016 by PAWS.
 She was cared for at the clinic in Magazia for 4 months by volunteers and blossomed into a loving and affectionate dog.
 She was brought back to the UK by one of the PAWS vets, Andrea Rhodes and has been adopted by a close friend.
 PAWS is delighted that there is a happy ending for Bella.